erezfree29/events_brite/README.md

 # Authentication with devise

+#### The app will enable users to create events and then manage user signups.
-#### Users can create events and send invitations and parties.
+-Users can create events and send invitations and parties.
-Events take place at a specific date and at a location
+-Events will take place at a specific date and at a location.

 ## Built with